-Actions taken in 2023
+Actions taken in 2024

-Throughout 2023, CEWA continued its commitment to modern slavery prevention, aligned with both the CECWA Strategic Directions 2019-2023 and Quality Catholic Education (QCE).
+Throughout 2024, CEWA continued its commitment to modern slavery prevention, aligned with both the CECWA Strategic Initiatives 2030 and Quality Catholic Education (QCE).
 CEWA has maintained membership with the Australian Catholic Antislavery Network (ACAN), a collaboration of 50 Catholic entities throughout all states and territories of Australia.

-CEWA's governance practices ensured ongoing commitment to modern slavery prevention, through the revision of the Executive Directive -Modern Slavery Prevention and the revision of the training modules.
-The re-development of the CEWA strategic risk framework, undertaken in 2023, ensured inclusion of modern slavery risks within the system-wide risk framework.
+CEWA's governance practices ensured ongoing commitment to modern slavery prevention, through the revision of the Modern Slavery Prevention Executive Directive.
+The wider implementation of the CEWA strategic risk framework, redeveloped in 2023, ensured inclusion of modern slavery risks within the system-wide risk framework.